 Why do boards have to do this?

-- The health and well-being of employees is promoted through both the regular use of annual holidays and the access to their sick leave entitlement, when required.
+- The health and well-being of employees are promoted through both the regular use of annual holidays and the access to their sick leave entitlement when required.

 - Legal and sector obligations must be met, allowing employees to use their legal entitlements according to the Holidays Act 2003 and their Employment Agreement.

 - If a board fails to manage leave, a leave liability could occur where weeks or years of leave accumulate.
 If an employee resigns with a large leave balance, the school could take a financial hit, leaving students disadvantaged.

 What does our board have to do?

 - State its expectations for management of employee leave.
 This policy statement can be included in the board’s personnel policy in the Policy Framework.